rohityt0dev/DevOpsin45days/Day17/README.md

 + Deploy: Push artifacts to environments—staging for CD, production for full deployment with approvals .

 * Monitor: Track performance post-deployment (e.g., via Prometheus or Datadog) .

+## Core Concepts :
+### 1 .
+Continuous Integration (CI)

+* Continuous Integration is the practice where developers frequently merge their code changes into a shared repository (e.g., GitHub, GitLab, ).
+Code is automatically built and tested every time and issues are detected early.
+* Key benefits of of CI are reduces integration conflicts, improves code quality, speed up development, improves collaboration between developers.

+### 2 .
+Continuous Delivery (CD)

+* Continuous Delivery ensure that the application  is always in a deployable state.
+* After CI successfully validates code, the application is automatically prepared for release into staging or pre-production environments.
+* Key benefits are frequent and reliable releases, reduced risks though smaller ad increment updates.

+### 3 .
+Continuous Deployment (CD)

+* Continuous Deployment is the next step after Continuous Delivery.
+* Here, every change that passes automated tests is automatically deployed into production without manual intervention.
+* Key benefits are fully automated release process, faster innovation and feature delivery, immediate customer feedback.

+### CI/CD Platforms
+###### Jenkins, GitHub Actions, Azure DevOps Pipelines, Bitbucket Pipelines